memesa40/sleep-analysis/README.md

 ## ⚠️ Limitations

 -  **Simulated data**: Based on averages and assumptions; not real patient data
--  **Small nonbinary sample size**: May limit generalizability of gender comparisons
 -  **High dependency on randomness**: Results vary with each simulation
--  **Assumptions**: Independence and normality assumed but may not hold true
+-  **Assumptions**: Independence and normality assumed but may not hold true in reality
 -  **QQ plots**: Show some deviations from normality

 ---